Universal Masking

 or retain only the year from a date of birth field.

-To simplify the process of configuring masking, Satori uses Masking Profiles.
-Masking profiles define the set of transformations to apply to each data type, and are used by the policy engine when defining rules.
+To simplify the process for configuring dynamic masking, Satori uses Masking Profiles.
+Masking profiles define the set of transformations to apply to each data type and are used by the policy engine when defining rules.
 The same profile can be re-used by multiple rules.
-In addition, Satori provides a few profile templates for common use-cases.
-Masking profiles are composed of:

 - Name - a unique name of the profile.